vtex-apps/wordpress/docs/README.md

 },
 ```

+## WordPress Plugins Support

+### Yoast SEO

+The [Yoast SEO plugin](https://yoast.com/wordpress/plugins/seo/) provides meta tags and structured data for your WordPress content.
+If your WordPress installation has this plugin, the app will include this data on your posts or pages.

 ## Customization

 In order to apply CSS customizations in this and other blocks, follow the instructions given in the recipe on [Using CSS Handles for store customization](https://vtex.io/docs/recipes/style/using-css-handles-for-store-customization).